 In its mission to promote bicycling in Santa Monica, the city has added more bike lanes.
 Many of Santa Monica's bike lanes are in the door zone, which defeats the purpose and creates a hazard for bike riders.
 Bike lanes users may be protected from motorists traveling on their left, but they are at the peril of inattentive drivers on their right who fling open car doors without first looking to see if it's clear.
 A bike lane in the door zone lulls bicyclists into thinking they are safe because they are within the protective arms of the bike lane.
 In fact, they are sitting ducks.

 The lawyers at McGee, Lerer and Associates are experienced in representing car-doored bicycle accident victims.
 In our experience, in almost every car-dooring case, liability rests on the driver.
-California Vehicle Code Section 22517 states:
+In California, the law that applies to dooring bike accidents is Vehicle Code Section 22517, which states:

 "No person shall open the door of a vehicle on the side available to moving traffic unless it is reasonably safe to do so and can be done without interfering with the movement of such traffic, nor shall any person leave a door open upon the side of a vehicle available to moving traffic for a period of time longer than necessary to load or unload passengers."

 While a driver at the scene may admit fault and be apologetic, that tune may change after the driver has spoken to his or her insurance company.
-The adjuster may take the position that it was the bicyclist who was inattentive; that the bicyclist should have seen and been able to avoid the opening car door.
-By injecting a note of comparative negligence on the bicyclist, the insurance company will attempt to get a discount on what it has to pay the injury victim.
+Adjusters often take the position that the bicyclist bears full or partial fault for the accident.
+The adjuster will contend that the bicyclist was inattentive; that the bicyclist should have seen and been able to avoid the opening car door, or that the bicyclist rode into an open car door.
+By arguing that the bicyclist was "comparatively negligent," i.e., partially at fault for the accident, the insurance company is blaming the victim in an attempt to get a discount on what it owes to the injury victim.